TD Garden: Renovations

 Before the 2021–22 NHL season, TD Garden underwent more renovations, adding a new center scoreboard/video screen, along with a new audio system.
 The new "Hub Vision" system is above 4K UHD resolution, and the main replay screen sizes are almost double of the old ones, at 18 feet by 32.5 feet wide.
 The unit also features auxiliary screens beneath to allow court/rinkside viewers to look at the board, which measure at 6.5 feet tall by 23 feet wide to cater to those sitting in the first few rows.
 Above the main boards, are 2 new ring displays.
 Each ring is 3.5 feet tall, and has a circumference of 179 feet.
 Hub Vision only has 2 rings above the main screens, unlike the old jumbotron with 2 at the top, and one at the bottom.
 TD Garden partnered with Clair Global Integration to add Cohesion Series CO10 loudspeakers to help improve the sound system.

 This renovation was an extension of TD Garden's Legendary Transformation, which was a $100 million investment from the Jeremy Jacobs family.

 Use

-Among the non-sporting events hosted by the Garden are concerts, shows, graduations, seminars, Disney on Ice, the circus, and commencement exercises for Northeastern University.
+Among the non-sporting events hosted by the Garden are concerts, shows, graduations, seminars, Disney on Ice, and the circus.